jacobszmon/Git-Info-Pages/README.md

 ## The File and Folder Structure of the Repository

-All of the course note modules can be found in the `docs` folder as Markdown files with `.md` file extensions.
+All of your documentation modules will be found in the `docs` folder as Markdown files with `.md` file extensions.

 The `docs` folder is currently structured like this: